Created 2015-08-28 by Hanz Makmur.

 If everything is good, another windows will open and show you XFCE session as if you are sitting in front of the machine.
 Make sure you logout of the session when you finish using it.

 IMPORTANT: if you don't logout, your session will be terminated and all unsaved work will be lost.
-If you would like to resume with the same session at a later time, open a terminal and type
+If you would like to suspend and resume with the same session at a later time, open a terminal and type

 - in bash: